 Game Piracy Will Soon Be the Only Option

-Additionally, games must communicate with servers to confirm their DLC and even leader boards under the pretence of copyright protection.
+Additionally, games must communicate with servers to confirm their DLC and even leader boards under the pretense of copyright protection.
 The new Hitman games are fantastic, and they represent the pinnacle of the immersive stealth genre, in our opinion.
 Your save file is connected to their servers, so it’s a bitter pill to swallow.
 You won’t be able to enter all of your unlockables if you play offline.
 That’s currently only truly a problem if the servers are inaccessible or there’s no Internet connection.
 Do you believe that those servers will still be online in 20 years, though?

 Do you think the person who’ll own IO Interactive by that time will be interested in maintaining the game’s existence and preservation?
 Who knows, perhaps they’ll keep their word and upgrade the game as soon as the servers crash.
 Who, however, can guarantee that this is or will be the case?

 The saddest part of it all is that we compromise the durability and preservation of video games in the belief that doing so will stop online piracy.
-There have also been some peculiar viewpoints on this matter that offer a moral defence of why, if you enjoy playing video games, piracy is the best option.
+There have also been some peculiar viewpoints on this matter that offer a moral defense of why, if you enjoy playing video games, piracy is the best option.
 And when you contrast the notion of being able to play games at all with not being able to access what you paid for with your own money, it’s a little difficult to disagree.

 Not Only a Problem of the Past

 It’s important to keep in mind that we didn’t always have this issue.
-Games that logged into servers to validate their data or online features that needed a centralised server to function weren’t a part of our reality.
+Games that logged into servers to validate their data or online features that needed a centralized server to function weren’t a part of our reality.
 You can still arrange a multiplayer game for a title like Age of Empires 2 even without an online store.
 All that’s needed is for you to host a game and for your buddies to enter their IP addresses.

 You must make certain compromises, though, in order to enjoy modern conveniences like matchmaking, which emerged out of necessity when consoles reached the online multiplayer space.
-Some of which unavoidably result in the termination and permanent loss of some of your favourite video games.
+Some of which unavoidably result in the termination and permanent loss of some of your favorite video games.
 Yes, you’re still upset that there’s no longer a legal option for you to play Metal Gear Online 1 and 2.
 At least a few Internet heroes have succeeded in using emulators to make MGO2 playable.